 At the painstakingly restored Valletta Waterfront, you’ll find dozens of sophisticated bars and restaurants that serve anything from European bistro-style food to vegan and vegetarian menus, Cantonese cuisine, and superb seafood.

-If you’re looking for traditional Maltese dishes, such as rabbit stew, fish pie (lampuki), bragioli (a beef dish) and kapunata (like ratatouille), try Noni (for a modern twist on the classics), Rampila or Legligin.
+If you’re looking for the traditional dishes that Malta is known for, such as rabbit stew, fish pie (lampuki), bragioli (a beef dish) and kapunata (like ratatouille), try Noni (for a modern twist on the classics), Rampila or Legligin.
 For fine dining with fabulous views, you can’t do better than the Harbour Club.

 Wine-making is enjoying a comeback in Malta, and aficionados should definitely seek out Maltese wines—very little, if any, is exported.
 Trabuxu Bistro stocks a great selection of local and international wines.